hongyusu/hongyusu.github.io/_posts/2015-08-20-bfs-and-dfs.md

 ### Number of Islands [in LeetCode](https://leetcode.com/problems/number-of-islands/)
-1. The strategy is to use _breath first search_.
+1. The strategy is to use _breadth first search_.
 1. In particular, we scan the table and perform _BFS_ as soon as we find an `1`.
 The _BFS_ will find all `1` in the same island.
 Then we mark the island and continue to scan the table for other islands.
 1. An example Python code is shown as the following
 {% highlight python linenos %}